Firewolf05/zsh-config/README.md

 # zsh-config
-to install the plugin clone the repos mentioned in the text files
+to install the plugins clone the repos mentioned in the text files